Nao-Mk2/aws-multi-log-inspector/README.md

 - `--start`/`--end`: Override the time window in RFC3339.
 If both omitted, last 24h is used.
 If only `--start` is set, the end is "now".
 If only `--end` is set, the start is `end-24h`.
 - `--extract`: Extract a value from the first search results using JMESPath: `name=path`.
 For non-JSON messages, the raw text is available as `message`.
 - `--next-filter`: Build a second filter using JMESPath evaluated against `{ "value": <extracted> }`, or treat the argument as a literal if not valid JMESPath.
 You can also embed the extracted value via `{{name}}`, which will be JSON-quoted safely before evaluation.
-- `--pretty`: Pretty-print JSON output for the second search results.
+- `--pretty`: Pretty-print JSON.
+For the first search, JSON messages are expanded on the next line.
+For the second search, results are output as indented JSON.

 Output format (first search; one line per log event):